bayesimpact/bayeshack-interior/README.md

 This dataset includes most of the original RIDB fields along with newly calculated fields by NCSU.
 The additional fields are:

-1. Great circle distance - distance between visitor ZIP centroid and destination facility x y in km.
+1. *Great circle distance* - distance between visitor ZIP centroid and destination facility x y in km.
-2. Duration - length of stay.
-Difference between arrival and departure in days.
+2. *Duration* - length of stay - difference between arrival and departure in days.
-3. Lead time - difference between reservation order date and vacation start date.
+3. *Lead time* - difference between reservation order date and vacation start date.
-4. Person nights - duration x number of ppl in the party.
+4. *Person nights* - duration x number of ppl in the party.
 Say I have two people in my party staying for 5 nights, total person nights would be 10.

 ### The Integrated Resource Management Applications Portal (IRMA)